Tufts Jumbos football

-The Tufts Jumbos football program represents Tufts University in the sport of American football.
-The team competes in Division III of the National Collegiate Athletic Association (NCAA) and the New England Small College Athletic Conference (NESCAC).
+The Tufts Jumbos football program represents Tufts University in the sport of college football.
+The team competes in Division III of the National Collegiate Athletic Association (NCAA) as a member of the New England Small College Athletic Conference (NESCAC).
+Tufts plays its home games at Ellis Oval, located on the campus in Medford, Massachusetts.
 The team's head coach is Jay Civetti, who has led the Jumbos since 2011.